Pierlam/OpenExcelSdk/README.md

 After creating or opening an excel file, the next action is to get a sheet.
 There are 3 ways to get a sheet.
+First sheet index is 0, like for rows.

 ```
 //-case1: get the first sheet of the excel file